Spiritual Care and Education

 A full-time 11-week program that includes a week-long schedule of 28 hours of pastoral ministry and 12 hour group and individual supervision, plus on-call duty that involves (24-hour) weekend and (16-hour) weeknight coverage.
 The curriculum focuses on an individualized and group learning contract that promotes personal growth, theological reflection and professional development based on each person’s interest and readiness.

 Extended unit of CPE

 A nine-month program that provides three CPE units.
 The program includes a weekly schedule of 24-26 hours of pastoral ministry and 10 hours of group session and individual supervision.
 Residents participate in on-call duty once each week, including either a weekend day (24-hours) or an evening shift (16-hours).
 The curriculum focuses initially on completion of Level I outcomes and exploration and/or completion of Level II outcomes.
 A minimum of 1 CPE unit is required for all residency applicants.
-Stipend for the residency program is $26,000 plus medical benefits.
+Chaplain Residents receive a stipend and full benefits, including medical and paid time off (PTO).

 The summer, extended and part-time units tuition is $850.
-The part-time unit tuition is $500.
+Tuition for a half-unit of CPE is $500.

 Admission to a program includes motivation to learn, emotional stability, interpersonal awareness and ability to learn how to minister in crises situations.
 Students who apply for the residency program must have at least one unit of CPE.
 Our programs are geared toward those interested in pastoral care in religious congregations, for seminary students, and those who are entering pastoral ministry.
 Our CPE programs are accredited by the Association for Clinical Pastoral Education, Inc.

-Application materials can be found at the following website:
+Application materials can be found on the ACPE website.